home-assistant/developers.home-assistant/docs/core/entity/calendar.md

 - The `end_date` is the upper bound and applied to the event's `start` (exclusive).
 - Recurring events should be flattened and returned as individual `CalendarEvent`.

+The start and end datetime will always have a timezone, which the implementation should be use for determing the order of events e.g. the start of an all day event for comparison with other events.

 ```python
 class MyCalendar(CalendarEntity):